Skip to Main Content

 • Privacy - Do not provide information to an open large language model that you would not publish on the internet.
 There are significant questions about how the data is used, stored, and protected.

-• Accuracy - Always verify results using trusted academic sources.
-Programs may provide incorrect information, or fake information or citations.
+• Accuracy - Always verify and evaluate results using trusted academic sources.

 • Bias - Evaluate results for race, gender, class, and other biases.